Year of the Goat

 Why is the Goat the Unluckiest Chinese Zodiac

-It is believed that Sheep born in winter of years of the Goat are unhealthy.
-Because most plants wither in winter, sheep do not have enough grass to eat, that is the reason why the Goat is considered as unluckiest Chinese zodiac.
+It is believed that Sheep born in the winter of the year of the Goat are unhealthy.
+Because most plants wither in winter, sheep do not have enough grass to eat, which is the reason why the Goat is considered the unluckiest Chinese zodiac.

 Famous People Born in the Year of the Goat